On this page

 • Campaign-level properties like campaign_id still exist and are helpful for performance analysis, but ad_account_id enables cross-account breakdowns within a single Amplitude project.

-If you enounter issues with your implementation, keep the following in mind.
+If you encounter issues with your implementation, keep the following in mind.

 Insufficient permissions

 Amplitude's Google Ads Import integration requires that your Google Ads Manager account has administrator privileges.
-This level of permission allows Amplitude to add and remove users from specific user lists in Google Ads.
+This level of permission lets Amplitude add and remove users from specific user lists in Google Ads.

-For more information, see About access levels in your Google Ads Account in Google's documentation.
+For more information, refer to About access levels in your Google Ads Account in Google's documentation.

 Import job ingests no data